-Applications for this scheme are now closed.
-The scheme will reopen September 2019.
+Applications for this scheme are now open.
+The closing date is 4pm on 12 November 2019.

 As academics progress through their careers from postdoctoral positions into more senior roles, their workload evolves to include more teaching and administrative responsibilities.
 As a result, they are left with less time to dedicate to research.